DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 If no element in **Format** specifies the compression format, the file is DEFLATE-compressed.

 The following values are supported for strings in the array:
-* `Name` (9 bytes) - Indicates a specified filename.
+* `Name` (9 bytes) - Indicates that the compressed file has a specified filename.
 The next element in the array must be used as the filename.
 Filenames cannot use forward-slashes (`/`, hex `2f`), non-whitespace control characters (non-whitespace characters between `00` and `1f` inclusive or between `7f` and `9f` inclusive), or invalid surrogate characters.
 Filenames must contain at least one non-whitespace character, and cannot be the "current directory" identifer "." (a single period) or "parent directory" identifier ".." (two periods).
 If no filename is specified, the decoder should assume that the filename is the same as the DieFledermaus file without the ".maus" extension.
+* `KName` (5 bytes) - Indicates that the compressed file has a specified filename, and that the filename is encrypted.
+The filename is concatenated to the beginning of the compressed data to encrypt, and is used to compute the HMAC value.
+This is only valid if the file itself is encrypted.
 * `NC` (2 bytes) or `NK` (2 bytes) - The contents of the file are not compressed.
 * `DEF` (3 bytes) - The contents of the file are DEFLATE-compressed.
 * `AES` (3 bytes) - The file is AES-encrypted.
 To indicate the key length, the next element in the array must be either the three-byte string "128" (that is, a string containing the ASCII characters "1" (`0x31`), "2" (`0x32`), and "8" (`0x38`)), "192", or "256"; or a 16-bit integer (2 bytes) in little-endian order equal to 128, 192, or 256.